MDeLuise/plant-it/README.md

 * Log events like watering, fertilizing, biostimulating, etc. for your plants
 * View all the logged events, filtering by plant and event type
 * Upload photos of your plants
-* Set reminder for some actions on your plants (e.g. notify if not watered every 4 days)
+* Set reminders for some actions on your plants (e.g. notify if not watered every 4 days)

 ## Quickstart
 ### Server